TanHaus/playground/README.md

 ## Mathematical expressions

 All mathematical expressions are written in LaTeX and rendered with [KaTeX](https://github.com/KaTeX/KaTeX).
-A small script is written to render inline mathematical expressions, which are encapsulated by a `<span>` block with class `"math"`.
+A small script is written to render inline mathematical expressions, which are encapsulated by a single dollar sign symbol `$`.

 The inline math render script is located in `/libraries/inlineKatex.js`.